Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: IV. SUMMARY

 We have successfully synthesized polycrystalline samples of \scto/ and characterized their magnetic properties down to 64 mK.
-The Cu$^{2+}$ ($S=1/2$) moments constitute a disordered square lattice with sizable antiferromagnetic interaction between constituent spins, and the system does not undergo a phase transition down to 64 mK.
-Despite substantial site dilution between Cu$^{2+}$ and Ta$^{5+}$ ions, \scto/ shows a dynamic spin-liquid-like state owing to exchange randomness driven by quenched disorder in this square lattice antiferromagnet.
-This diluted network of spin $1/2$ ions forms a random-singlet phase which is confirmed by data collapse of temperature-dependent and magnetic-field-dependent specific heat data.
+The Cu$^{2+}$ ($S=1/2$) moments constitute a disordered nearly cubic lattice with sizable antiferromagnetic interaction between constituent spins, and the system does not undergo a phase transition down to 64 mK.
+Despite substantial site dilution between Cu$^{2+}$ and Ta$^{5+}$ ions, \scto/ shows a dynamic ground state owing to exchange randomness driven by quenched disorder in this antiferromagnet.
+This diluted network of spin $1/2$ ions forms a random-singlet phase which is confirmed by data collapse of temperature- and magnetic-field-dependent specific heat data.
 The power-law behavior of magnetic susceptibility data at lower temperatures also supports the formation of a random-singlet state.
-The power-law spin auto-correlation function and data collapse of time-dependent and longitudinal-field-dependent muon asymmetry further validates the realization of randomness-induced spin-liquid-like state in this frustrated material.
-This offers a promising route to explore disorder-driven correlated quantum states in novel quantum materials.
+The presence of a broad maximum in specific heat and a lower value of entropy at low temperatures compared to that expected for $S=1/2$ systems suggests the persistence of short-range spin correlations, which is supported by the enhancement of the ZF $\mu$SR relaxation rate at low temperatures.
+The power-law spin auto-correlation function and data collapse of time- and longitudinal-field-dependent muon asymmetry further validates the realization of randomness-induced quantum disordered state in this nearly 3D quantum magnets with nearest and next nearest exchange interaction between Cu$^{2+}$ spins.
+This offers a promising route to explore disorder-driven correlated quantum states in 2D and 3D quantum magnets.